foggy75/pywebsitechanges/README.md

   --folder TEXT      directory to store data
-  --css TEXT         CSS selector of element to watch, default full page --to TEXT          email address of person to alert --smtpemail TEXT   SMTP email address
-  --smtppass TEXT    SMTP email password
-  --threshold FLOAT  threshold for sending email
+  --css TEXT         CSS selector of element to watch, default full page --to TEXT          email address of person to alert --smtpemail TEXT   SMTP gmail email address --smtppass TEXT    SMTP gmail password (use an app password) --threshold FLOAT  threshold before sending email (result ranges from 0.0 to 1.0) --tag              tag to use in the email subject
 ```

 The `url` is the specified URL.

 The `folder` specifies where to store all the data and puppeteer information.
+This location will also be used to store the puppeteer and chromium headless packages.

 The `css` will take a CSS query for a specific element you want to view.
 If omitted, it will capture the whole page.
 Puppeteer allows to use either [css selectors](https://www.w3schools.com/cssref/css_selectors.asp) or xpath syntax.